lesego12/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 File 7-puts_half.c is a function that prints have a string, followed by a new line.

 File 8-print _array.c is a function that prints n elements of an array of integers, followed by a new line.

+File 9-strcpy.c is a function that copies a string pointed to by src, includng the terminating null byte (\0), to the buffer pointed to by the dest.